AyoubBenBrahim/42-BADASS_aka_BGP_Networking/Networking_overview.md

 ISIS runs on top of data link layer(encapsulated in Data link layer), whereas OSPF runs on top of IP

- administrative distance of OSPF is 110 and ISIS is 115.
+ Administrative Distance of OSPF is 110 and ISIS is 115.

 *******************************************************************